We are Lancashire Mind; our vision is Mental Wellbeing for All

 Mental wellbeing is more than the absence of a mental health condition, it’s universal and about our ability to feel good and function well.

-We work with people to manage and improve their mental wellbeing through our Tenancy Support and Wellbeing Coaching services, adopting a joined up approach with other care services.
+We work with people to manage and improve their mental wellbeing through our Tenancy Support and Wellbeing Coach services, adopting a joined up approach with other care services.

 We portray mental health in a positive light and take a ‘can do’ approach in everything we do.
 The challenging of misconceptions is embedded throughout our projects, we support anti-stigma campaigns as part of our activities and have pledged to end mental health discrimination with ‘time to change’.